Greg Brady (broadcaster)

-Greg Brady (born 1971) is a Canadian radio host.
-He currently hosts the morning drive show Toronto Today on Global News Radio 640 in Toronto.
+Greg Brady (born 1971) is a Canadian radio host and has hosted Toronto Today, the morning drive show on radio station 640 Toronto, since 2021.
 Previously, he was a sports radio host with Sportsnet 590 The FAN from 2010 to 2019.

+In 2025, Brady took a leave of absence from 640 Toronto while he ran for a seat in the Canadian House of Commons as the Conservative Party of Canada candidate in Ajax.

 From 2007 to 2017, Brady was a regular play by play announcer for NFL games carried on the BBC.
 He is also a regular pundit on the BBC Radio 5 Live show Fighting Talk, holding the record for most wins on the show, alternating that honour with John Rawling over the years, and has been a freelance sports correspondent filing reports from sporting events across North America for various BBC Radio services for over twenty years.